peanut butter go bad

 Conclusion

 We advise you to keep it in the dark and cool place in the pantry while it is unopened.
-After that, despite not being mandatory, try to keep it in the refrigerator to extend its shelf life.
+After that, despite not being mandatory, try to keep it in the refrigerator to extend its extremely long shelf life.
 If you notice any changes in color and texture, or the product has got a strange smell and taste, it’s time to go to the store for new stock.

 See more: